 - Your chin or lower lip may be numb because of damage to a nerve that runs through the mandible.

-- Inside the mouth, you may see bleeding or find a change in the normal lineup of teeth.
-There might also be bruising under the tongue or even a cut in the ear canal due to movement backward of the broken jawbone.
+- There might also be bruising under the tongue or even a cut in the ear canal due to movement backward of the broken jawbone.

 When to Seek Medical Care

-This injury is best evaluated at a hospital.
-Therefore, your doctor may advise you to go to an emergency department.
+If you have symptoms, you need medical attention.
+This kind of injury is best checked out at a hospital.
+Your doctor may advise you to go to an emergency department.
 Remember, if you are the one who is injured, you should not be driving.
 Have someone take you to the emergency department.

 A doctor will conduct a physical exam and order X-rays, if indicated.
 Blood tests usually are not necessary.

-- The physical examination would consist of a general inspection of your face for obvious deformity, bruising, or swelling.
-It will also involve inspection of the TMJ joint (temporomandibular joint), and evaluation for nerve or vascular compromise.
-The next step would begin with feeling the jawbone through the skin.
+The physical examination includes a general inspection of your face for obvious deformity, bruising, or swelling.
+The doctor will also look at your TMJ joint (temporomandibular joint), and check to see if there’s nerve or vascular problems.
+The next step is feeling the jawbone through the skin.

-- The doctor will check the movement of the mandible.
+The doctor will check the movement of the mandible.
 Once the external exam is complete, the doctor will check inside your mouth.
-You will be asked to bite down, and your teeth will be assessed for alignment.
+You’ll be asked to bite down, and your doctor will look at how your teeth align.

-- The best screening film is the panoramic X-ray, completely around the jaw.
+The best screening film is the panoramic X-ray, completely around the jaw.
 This type of X-ray may not be available in smaller hospitals, so other views may be substituted.
-If the initial X-rays are negative, a CT scan may be indicated if the doctor thinks you have a broken jaw.
+If the first X-rays don’t show anything conclusive.
+Your doctor may order a CT scan if they think you have a broken jaw.

 Broken Jaw Treatment